What is Avidyā?

 Where it shows up in the index

 The Buddhist avidyā is the operative diagnosis under which most of the contemplative material in the index works.
-Joseph Goldstein's *Mindfulness* names the vidyā / avidyā axis in plain English as the difference between mindful contact and the habitual misperception that produces suffering, and walks the noting protocol in the IMS-Theravāda register that descends from Mahasi Sayadaw.
-Goldstein and Sharon Salzberg's *Insight Meditation* course carries the same content in audio with the long guided sits the Burmese curriculum prescribes.
-Tara Brach and Jack Kornfield's *Power of Awareness* presents the breakdown in the affective IMS register the school is known for.
-Jon Kabat-Zinn's MBSR drops the technical Pāli but the body-scan and noting protocols are the vidyā / avidyā dichotomy refigured as clinical attention training.
-On the Mahāyāna side, Thich Nhat Hanh on emptiness, signlessness and aimlessness reads the avidyā the Buddhist analysis identifies through the emptiness framework the prajñāpāramitā literature works, and the Plum Village teaching carries the same content in pastoral idiom.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion operate in the Karma Kagyu register: what Pema calls groundlessness is the experiential face of avidyā's removal — what is left when the cognitive scaffolding that constructs a continuous self begins to give way.
-Adyashanti's *Do Nothing* approaches the same recognition from the Zen side, where avidyā is what the kōan curriculum is engineered to provoke into visibility.
+Joseph Goldstein's *Mindfulness* names the vidyā / avidyā axis in plain English as the difference between mindful contact and habitual misperception.
+It walks the noting protocol in the IMS-Theravāda register descending from Mahasi Sayadaw.
+Goldstein and Sharon Salzberg's Insight Meditation course carries the same content in audio with long guided sits from the Burmese curriculum.
+Tara Brach and Jack Kornfield's Power of Awareness presents the breakdown in the affective IMS register.
+Jon Kabat-Zinn's MBSR drops the technical Pāli, but the body-scan and noting protocols are the vidyā / avidyā dichotomy refigured as clinical attention training.
+On the Mahāyāna side, Thich Nhat Hanh on emptiness, signlessness and aimlessness reads avidyā through the emptiness framework of the prajñāpāramitā literature.
+The Plum Village teaching carries the same content in pastoral idiom.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion operate in the Karma Kagyu register.
+What Pema calls groundlessness is the experiential face of avidyā's removal: what remains when the cognitive scaffolding of a continuous self begins to give way.
+Adyashanti's *Do Nothing* approaches the same recognition from the Zen side, where avidyā is what the kōan curriculum is designed to provoke into visibility.